DavidWells/davidwells.io-v1/content/blog/2019-07-12-respecting-do-not-track-with-analytics.md

 })

 /*
-  If visitor has "do not track" set in their browser, all tracking will noOp and no data will be sent to Google Analytics */
+  If a visitor has "do not track" set in their browser, all tracking will noOp, and no data will be sent to Google Analytics */

 // Simulate an Opted out user